-When I started creating my high fantasy world of Macalgra, I stumbled onto a serious issue very early.
-I went into things with the intention of creating a medieval world (spoiler: it didn’t happen).
+When I started creating my high fantasy world, I stumbled onto a serious issue very early.
+I went into things with the intention of creating a classic medieval world (spoiler: it didn’t happen).
 But I’d created a magic system that rendered the classic staples of a medieval world defunct.
 Plate armor, knights on horseback, stone castles – all the things that scream “medieval” – were totally useless with magic.

-The reality is castles don’t make sense in high fantasy.
+The reality is castles don’t always make sense in a lot of high fantasy.

 Castles can be torn down by magic